How Much Does Detox Cost?

 Alcohol, opioids, and sedatives usually require medically managed detox.2 A number of other substances, like marijuana and stimulants, are associated with their own particular withdrawal symptoms, but professionals may be able to manage these with a social detox or outpatient detox approach.

 Foregoing necessary detox treatment can not only increase your risk of mental and physical health issues, in some instances it can create a volatile environment impacting those around you.
 Periods of aggression and delusions during withdrawal can result in violence and aggression towards others in your life.2

 Detox treatment also helps to minimize the strong cravings that frequently arise during withdrawal.
 Someone attempting to detox alone may face intense cravings, which could increase the likelihood of relapse.

-Find Affordable Detox Near Me
+How to Find Affordable Detox Centers Near Me

-American Addiction Centers is a leading provider of detox & rehab in the United States.
+American Addiction Centers (AAC) is a leading provider of detox & rehab in the United States.
 With facilities all across the nation, there’s always a local option.
 For more information about admission at our facilities, call our detox hotline to speak with our team directly.
 However, if you’d like to learn how to find a detox center near you, select your state from the list below for guides on how to find detox locally.